Educpf/DataStructures/DataStructures.md

 - **Deleting**: The same

-##### Pros
+#### Pros
 - Ease of use

-#### Linked list:
+### Linked list:

-acessing: O(n) -> because the data is not stored in a contiguos block of memory its necessar to start in the head node
-                in the worst case is necessary to travers all the elements of the list Memory requirements -> No unused memory
+- **Acessing**: O(n) -> because the data is not stored in a contiguos block of memory its necessar to start in the head node in the worst case is necessary to travers all the elements of the list

+- **Memory requirements**:
+  - No unused memory
-                    -> extra memory for pointer variables
+  - Extra memory for pointer variables
-                    -> memory may be available as multiple small blocks
+  - Memory may be available as multiple small blocks

-Cost of inserting:
+- **Inserting**:
-            .
-At the beginning: O(1) -> Only necessary to create a new node that points to the previously first node .
-At the end: O(n) -> necessisty to traverse the list . at ith position: O(n) -> necessity to traverse the list Cost of deleting: is the same
+    - At the beginning: O(1) -> Only necessary to create a new node that points to the previously first node

-Pros:
+    - At the end: O(n) -> necessisty to traverse the list
+    - At ith position: O(n) -> necessity to traverse the list

+- **Deleting**: The same

+#### Pros
-    -> Best when the data type is really large, the space for the pointer variables is not relevant
+- Best when the data type is really large, the space for the pointer variables is not relevant